 Some children's cartoons and games will acknowledge the dangers of frigid waters by having a character who falls into them be be encased in a rectangular block of ice, but this doesn't seem to actually hurt them.
 These examples are for when a character takes a dip in freezing waters and doesn't suffer any effects whatsoever.

 Sub-trope of Exposed to the Elements, and closely related to Harmless Freezing.
+Thermal Dissonance may also be at play here.
 Compare the polar opposite, Convection Schmonvection.
-Contrast Danger Thin Ice, Braving the Blizzard, Freeze Sneeze and Catch Your Death Of Cold, wherein being exposed to the cold does have consequences.
+Contrast Danger Thin Ice, Braving the Blizzard, Freeze Sneeze and Catch Your Death of Cold, wherein being exposed to the cold does have consequences.

 - Batman: In one issue, The Penguin falls through the ice at the South Pole and climbs out completely fine.
 This is given zero explanation (the Penguin is by all accounts a completely ordinary human), save for Batman remarking in surprise that "he's immune to the cold!"

 - Tintin: In Tintin - Tintin in the Land of the Soviets, Tintin gets frozen stuck in the ice after he falls into icy water.
 When Snowy manages to unfreeze him, he is totally unaffected by the effects of being frozen for so long, and is even able to find the energy to fight with the Russian cossack who carried him along.

 - In Ill Met by Moonlight, Greg takes Steven and Amethyst to the beach to swim despite it being October.
 Whether or not their resilience to the cold is due to their youth or to the fact that Steven is a Dhampyr and Amethyst a werewolf is uncertain.